VasileiosKilis/RegistrationWebapp/README.md

 # RegistrationWebapp
-This spring application registers users to a database,it can also edit or delete them.
+This spring application registers, edits or deletes users from a database.
 I used AngularJS for the frontend, java and mySQL for the backend.
+The first step was to create a mySQL database.
+We did not create any tables on the server all the tables will be created automatically,but we will need the server url, and we created a username and a password for the server.
+You should create the mySQL server and write this information in the resource folder,at the application.properties file.